The 10 Things You Want To Know Before Traveling South Korea

 Come to Korea!

-Even though South Korea seems to be overshadowed by big neighbors, such as China and Japan, it’s definitely worth a visit and should be far up on your Asia travel bucket list!
-When are you traveling South Korea?
+Even though South Korea seems to be overshadowed by its big neighbors China and Japan, it’s definitely worth a visit and should be far up on your Asia travel bucket list!
+When are you traveling to South Korea?